endorphin3d/endorphin/docs/getting-started.md

 ---

 {% capture preface %}
-The Endorphin uses a slightly different belt setup from the original Ender 5, known as the "Markforged kinematic" or a Hybrid CoreXY.
-In this setup the X belt moves like a CoreXY but the Y axis remains in its original Ender 5 cartesian style--one of the main reasons why the Endorphin is is so much faster to build than a CoreXY.
+The Endorphin uses a slightly different belt setup from the original Ender 5, known as a "Markforged kinematic" or Hybrid CoreXY.
+In this setup the X belt moves like a CoreXY but the Y axis remains in its original Ender 5 cartesian setup--one of the main reasons why the Endorphin is is so much faster to build than a CoreXY conversion.
 {% endcapture %}
 {% include docs-preface.html
   title="# Getting Started"